1952 Quarter Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 The Reverse of The 1952 Quarter

-The heraldic eagle spreads its wings across the reverse, grasping 13 arrows with an olive branch beneath.
-“UNITED STATES OF AMERICA” and “E PLURIBUS UNUM” arc above, with “QUARTER DOLLAR” below.
-Mint marks D or S appear beneath the olive branch for Denver and San Francisco issues.
+A heraldic eagle with spread wings fills the reverse, grasping 13 arrows and an olive branch.
+“UNITED STATES OF AMERICA” and “E PLURIBUS UNUM” arc above the eagle, with “QUARTER DOLLAR” below; Denver and San Francisco coins carry a “D” or “S” mint mark beneath the olive branch.

 Other Features of The 1952 Quarter